 Implement modern communication and collaboration tools

 Outdated communication tools can be a major barrier to transparency.
 It's imperative that your team has an easy and efficient way connect with one another and to share crucial information.

 There are some excellent options available for any size company.
 Here are a couple great options to start with:

 Chat and collaboration

-For more examples of modern collaboration tools, check out this list the team at Time Doctor put together.
+For more examples of effective communication and collaboration loops, check out this article on the modern workplace.
 In addition to improving your communication and collaboration tools, another crucial step to take is simply defaulting to transparency.